KingVanilla/OpenHAB/README.md

  - [1x relay](https://www.digikey.com/product-detail/en/omron-electronics-inc-emc-div/G5LE-1-DC5/Z1014-ND/280368)
  - [1x 2-pin 3.5mm screw terminal](https://www.digikey.com/product-detail/en/phoenix-contact/1984617/277-1721-ND/950849)

-## Wiring it up
-It pretty simple to wire

 ## How to make custom sound effects:
 In my my alarmController.rules file you may have noticed that I have several sound files which I reference.
 These files are contained within my "sounds" folder in my OpenHAB configuration on my Raspberry Pi.
 These files are a combination of sound effects I complied using a YouTube to MP3 converter and [Siri text-to-speech using the "say" function](https://www.lifewire.com/mac-say-command-with-talking-terminal-2260772) through Terminal on my Mac.
 I cannot upload the sound files here due to copyright restrictions, however, you would likely want to make your own custom sound effects anyways.
 Here are what mine are: